LordIdra/transfer-window-old/plan.md

 I am going to quit coding and go live in a hut in the woods tracker [x] Wtf is up with being able to flip the zoom negative how the hell is that shit possible (it seems to have just gone away???)
-[ ] What the fuck is happening with the deterministic prediction algorithm behaving non-deterministically (?????????????????/)
-[ ] Ultra sophisticated tessellation initial point algorithm (fml)
+[x] What the fuck is happening with the deterministic prediction algorithm behaving non-deterministically (SOLVED IT) [ ] Ultra sophisticated tessellation initial point algorithm (fml)

 Technical debt tracker